bossman759/nxt/README.md

 NXT
 ===

-This repo contains examples forn using .sql files from NXT.
+This repo contains the source code for NXT & examples forn using .sql files from NXT.